 When spending time outdoors, wearing the right hiking attire can make the difference between a good time and a miserable one.
 One of the trickiest decisions to make for most of us concerns leg coverage – do we want the full-length coverage and protection of pants or the light, airy freedom of shorts?

-Pants or Shorts for Hiking: All You Need to Know
+When length matters: All You Need to Know

 The Argument in Favor of Wearing Shorts